gussmith23/lakeroad/README.md

 The [./import_all_primitives.sh](./import_all_primitives.sh) script uses sed, which it expects to be GNU sed.
 On Mac, you can install GNU sed via Homebrew and add it to your PATH temporarily or permanently.

 TODO(@gussmith23): Find better cross-platform regex.
 I thought Perl might be the answer.

+## Yosys Plugin

+Lakeroad is usable via a Yosys plugin, which can be built separately and loaded directly into your existing Yosys installation.